omron-sinicx/CompACT/README.md

         --save \
         --ft

-After demonstrating each episode, press "p" / "START" in gamepad to save the demo and reset the environment to proceed to the next demonstration.
+After demonstrating each episode, press "p" / "START" in keyboard to save the demo and reset the environment to proceed to the next demonstration.

 #### 3. Train